-This page has 8 definitions of quality in English.
+This page has 9 definitions of quality in English.
 Quality is a noun and adjective.
 Examples of how to use quality in a sentence are shown.
-Also define these 28 related words and terms: excellence, property, attribute, differentiate, high, social, position, the quality, thermodynamics, phase, liquid, vapor, ratio, mass, emergency medicine, OPQRST, NOI, MOI, journalism, newspaper, serious, content, good, worth, well, made, fit, and purpose.
+Also define these 28 related words and terms: excellence, differentiate, position, status, rank, high, social, the quality, thermodynamics, phase, liquid, vapor, ratio, mass, emergency medicine, OPQRST, NOI, MOI, journalism, newspaper, serious, content, good, worth, well, made, fit, and purpose.

 “I'll tell you what you're going to do.
 Have you a clean shirt?”
 “Several.”
 “And a toothbrush?”
 “Two, both of the finest quality.”
 “Then pack them.
 You're coming to Brinkley tomorrow.”